azriel91/peace/doc/src/ideas.md

 <summary>2.
 Graphical user interface that renders each flow's graph.</summary>
 <div>

-1. Each item spec is a node.
+1. Each item is a node.
 2. User can select which nodes to run &ndash; these may be a subset of the flow.
 3. User can select beginning and ending nodes &ndash; and these can be in reverse order.